RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 {{% /note %}}
 -->

-Specifically for the custom resource (cr) yaml file, you may also download and edit one of the files in the [example folder.](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/examples)
+Specifically for the custom resource (cr) yaml file, you can also download and edit one of the files in the [example folder](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/examples).

 ## Step 3: Prepare your yaml files